 Orson Welles is such a distinct personality that his presence in a movie is always a hard sell; this show’s version neither looks like him nor has the commanding voice that Orson surely figured out at age seventeen.
 Cary Elwes affects a younger version of John Houseman’s effete, fussy voice, but if you’ve ever heard the man speak it doesn’t quite catch his character either.
 Houseman was so naturally articulate, listening to anything he had to say was always a pleasure.
 Fans of Welles and Houseman may be offended by what amounts as a clown act between them.

-Welles is made to seem lunatic director — his Faust looks identical to the overdone, disastrous ‘Jeffrey Cordova’ staging in The Band Wagon.
-Having proof elsewhere of real Welles’ genius for invention, it’s likely that contributed more to the saving of Cradle than just march his audience twenty blocks to the new venue.
+Welles is made to seem a lunatic director — his Faust looks identical to the overdone, disastrous ‘Jeffrey Cordova’ staging in The Band Wagon.
+Having proof elsewhere of real Welles’ genius for invention, it’s likely that he contributed more to the saving of Cradle than just marching his audience twenty blocks to the new venue.
 I’d easily believe that it was Orson who improvised the ‘impromptu’ staging plan that circumvented the Union rules, and created a new ‘theater without limits.’

 Silent fans won’t be pleased by the depiction of Marion Davies, either — she comes off as a heavy-drinking simpleton.
 I guess we’ll never know how these famous folk really behaved in public.

 The director never loses control of his visuals.
 When he opts for an unusual angle he isn’t pretentious, while his ‘big’ effects frequently hit the bulls-eye.
 Robbins’ ends his show with an ironic bang.
-The camera dives from on high into the enraptured face of Emily Watson — and then cuts powerfully to a single shot that pulls us back to the corporate controlled commercial reality of today.
+The camera dives from on high into the enraptured face of Emily Watson — and then cuts powerfully to a single shot that pulls us back to the corporate controlled commercial reality of Broadway today.

 Movies like Cradle Will Rock were always commercially risky propositions.
 The show did not become the big hit it deserved to be, and although it and Robbins won festival accolades oversees, it received no Oscar attention whatsoever.